beerose/blog/content/posts/stripe-with-blitz/post.md

 >
 > Your endpoint should not expect delivery of these events in this order and should handle this accordingly.

+#### Updating the database

 What should happen when I receive one of those events?
-I want to upsert data in the Subscription table.
+I want to upsert data in the `Subscriptions` table.

+> Upsert: An operation that inserts rows into a database table if they do not already exist, or updates them if they do.

 Why upsert?
 Because I can't rely on the order and assume that any of those events can be first.
 Hence each one of them should trigger:

-- Create a subscription if there's no subscription with a given id
+- Create a subscription if there's no subscription with a given id,
 - Update data in a subscription entry otherwise.

 Even if `invoice.paid` event comes first, I still want to create a new entry and then update missing data on `customer.subscription.updated` and `customer.subscription.created`.

-Even though the data I get from `invoice.paid` is of type `Stipe.Invoice`, and from the remaining two, I get `Stripe.Subscription`, the code will look fairly similar, somehow like this:
+The data I get from `invoice.paid` is of type `Stripe.Invoice`, and from the remaining two, I get `Stripe.Subscription`.
+Nevertheless, the code will look fairly similar, somehow like this:

 ```ts
 case "customer.subscription.created":